Hazeem01/sql-explorer/Readme.txt

 1. Download the Application:
 	•	Unzip the 2320756.zip file.
+	•	Alternatively, you can clone the project from https://github.com/Hazeem01/sql-explorer
 2. Java Installation:
 	•	Ensure Java is installed on your system.
 You can download it from Oracle’s Java site or install via package manager on Linux.
 3. Running the Application: